 Just a side note our favorite charity Kick Off For Kids has an Amazon Smile Account!

 Not everyone has the flexibility to take a day off of work and volunteer their time to community organizations.
-We are listing 5 easy ways to participate in Giving Tuesday and suggesting some organizations we think are pretty awesome.
+We are listing 5 easy ways to give on Giving Tuesday and suggesting some organizations we think are pretty awesome.

 1. Give Time